MarkOsvald/BookStar/README.md

 HOW TO RUN IT

-Step 1: Clone this code as zip.
+Step 1: Download this code as zip.

 Step 2: Extract all